metrorailings/OwlBlog/content/posts/2022-week-12-predictions.md

 ***

 Give me the Fins all day here.
 This Miami team isn't afraid to run up the score obnoxiously and I love them for it.
 Tyreek Hill, Jaylen Waddle, and Tua Tagovailoa have created something dangerous here with the way they're able to score at will.
-Add this infectious swagger that's taken over the team this season under new head coach Mike McDaniel and these Dolphins are absolutely rocking.
+Add to that explosive element this infectious swagger that's taken over the team this season under new head coach Mike McDaniel and these Dolphins are absolutely rocking.

 On the other side, we have the Texans....quite possibly the worst team in the league.
 So it's only appropriate an offensive powerhouse like Miami is favored by double digits here.
 In fact, on the subject of these Texans, the club has nothing positive trending in its favor.
 Very few pieces of the roster are actually salvageable, especially now that Davis Mills has been benched.
 The coaching is shoddy and devoid of vision.
-Morale has sunk across the organization.
-Outside of draft picks and a few select players, this team has nothing.
+Morale has sunk across the organization, especially now that the team's built pathetically little foundation so far this year.
+Outside of draft picks and a few select players, this team truly has nothing to brag about.

 Meanwhile, Miami is currently in the lead for the division crown in a division loaded with teams boasting winning records.
 As much as the Dolphins may want to slack off here, the reality is that it needs this win to stay competitive.
 I'm banking on Miami being very willing to run up the score against an aimless Houston outfit clearly struggling on all fronts.